 1.6 BREASTFEEDING POLICY

 The Company will provide nursing mothers reasonable breaks to express their milk for infants [for up to one year following the child's birth] [for infants of any age].
 The Company also will provide a private space, other than a restroom, for nursing mothers to express their milk.
 The room will be clearly marked and either have a lock or a sign on the door to indicate when the room is in use.
 Nursing mothers are encouraged to discuss the length and frequency of breastfeeding breaks with HR and with their immediate supervisors.
+Non-exempt nursing mothers will be paid for the time spent pumping milk if they were pumping during an otherwise paid break period or if they were not completely relieved of duty for the entire break period.
+Any concerns about improper non-payment of wages during pumping time should be reported to [TITLE] in Human Resources as soon as possible.

 [For Indiana employers – select one option] [Option 1] Employees may use the refrigerator located at __________ to store their expressed breast milk.
 [Option 2] Employees are permitted to bring in a portable cold storage mechanism or device and keep it in their workspace or [identify other location if they do not have a workspace which would accommodate a cold storage device].

-1.7 (new) PREGNANCY ACCOMMODATIONS

-Any employee who needs an accommodation relating to their pregnancy may request, in writing, an accommodation.
-The employee shall send this request to [title] in Human Resources.
-The Company will respond to the request within a reasonable time.
-No employee will be disciplined, terminated, or otherwise retaliated against on the basis of their (a) requesting an accommodation or (b) using an accommodation for their pregnancy.
-Any employee who has concerns about retaliation should contact [title] in Human Resources as soon as possible.

 1.7 EMPLOYMENT ELIGIBILITY DOCUMENTS